Middle-Eastern Eggplant Casseroles also known as Fatet Batinjan فتت بيتنجان or Fatet Makdous فتيت مكدوس

 Tomatoes skin will start peeling, this is when you peel off the skin and cut the tomatoes into small pieces.

-In a frying pan, add the tomatoes first then the eggplants over the tomatoes and place the frying pan over heat for about 20 minutes until you see it boil.
+In a sauce pan, add the tomatoes first then the eggplants over the tomatoes, pomegranate molasses, tomato paste and and leave to boil for 20 minutes.

 In a separate frying pan over medium heat add the garlic, 3 tbspoon olive oil, and crushed mint and stir until the color turns yellowish.